tjc234/tjc234_module05/README.md

 -----------------------------------------
-For this project, we will be creating a python program that accepts a number as a parameter, and prints the number given, the number squared, and the number cubed.
+For this project, we will be creating a python program that accepts a number as a parameter, prints the number given, the number squared, and the number cubed.